 BAND MEMBERS

 Lloyd 'Doc' Miller, whose musical talent is exceeded only by his energy and charm, leads the Salt City Saints.
 In addition to his role with the Salt City Saints, he leads SwingnJive & L.A.Blues and is the music director for IDT.
 Miller has been playing authentic New Orleans jazz since 1950 on all the instruments of the tradition.
 He has scored traditional jazz world premiers for Utah Symphony, Colorado Springs Symphony and Salt Lake Symphony.
 He won Intercollegiate Jazz Festival trohpies three consecutive years in the 1960s and several recent Utah Composers Guild awards.
+Miller earned a PhD in Persian from the Univeristy of Utah with a dissertation on music and song texts which has been published by Curzon Press under the title Music and Song in Persia.
+He has developed a set of over 40 transcription/arrangements of traditional jazz standards which the Saints use in their performances.
+Although the musicians are skilled instrumentalists, using transcriptions of original performances helps to maintain authenticity.

 LISTEN TO 'DOC' MILLER'S CLARINET (20 sec. mp3).